 When made aware of the environmental impact of some nut milks, many consumers reconsider their options.
 Almond milk, for example, is largely sourced from the West Coast which has experienced major droughts in recent years, yet it’s estimated that it takes more than a gallon of water to produce a single almond.

 Ethical dairy producers eliminate unnecessary waste during every phase of a product’s lifecycle.
-Grande Custom Ingredients Group, for example, transforms remaining whey from the cheesemaking process into functional whey protein ingredients that are used as cost-effective and shelf-stable alternatives to high-cost dairy and eggs in multiple applications.
+Grande Custom Ingredients Group, for example, transforms remaining whey from the cheesemaking process into functional whey protein ingredients that are used as nutritious and shelf-stable alternatives to high-cost dairy in multiple applications.

 Price seems to be no object to some consumers.
 Almond milk, for example, costs about twice as much as its real-dairy counterpart, yet sales currently remain strong.
 On a small scale, families may be able to rationalize the cost difference.
 For food manufacturers, however, including nut milks and other non-dairy alternatives in their formulations can quickly erode profits.

-Food manufacturers that use traditional dairy ingredients, such as milk, cream, cheese and butter in their formulations can reduce costs even further by using whey protein ingredients, such as Grande Bravo® functional whey protein.
+Food manufacturers that use traditional dairy ingredients, such as cream and cheese in their formulations can optimize costs even further by using whey protein ingredients, such as Grande Bravo® functional whey protein.
 This all-natural dairy ingredient provides all the nutritional benefits, functionality and flavors of traditional dairy without the drawbacks.

 When choosing dairy ingredients for various applications such as dips, spreads, dressings, frozen desserts, soups and more, consider all-natural Grande Bravo functional whey protein.
 It can lower costs, contribute to your clean label efforts, support your sustainability initiatives, improve nutrition by lowering fat and calories and, most importantly, delight your consumers.
 Reach out to one of our experts to discuss the possibilities, and download our helpful guide below to better understand how functional whey protein powders are made.